ggb00/bistooltiprenewed/README.md

 **Renewed** version of BiS-Tooltip addon for **World of Warcraft: Wrath of the Lich King (3.3.5a)**\
 It adds new features, fixes old ones, adds more customization and has more recent class data.

-Last item data update: `2026-05-18`\
+Last item data update: `2026-06-02`\
 All data is originally gathered from `wowtbc.gg`, and fixed to be compatible with **3.3.5a** version, rather than "Classic".

-> While some items are objectively BiS, it's worth noting that every BiS list is subjective in some way or form.
+> While some items are objectively BiS, it's worth noting that every BiS list contains some degree of subjectivity.\
+> Use this addon and the lists within it only as suggestions for what to acquire next.
+They may contain errors or inaccuracies.

 <sup>Made with the help of AI.</sup>